Anna Sophia of Brandenburg: Life

+The idea of a marriage between Anna Sophia and Wolfgang Wilhelm had first been raised in 1610 during the meeting of the Protestant union in Schwäbisch Hall, but Anna Sophias mother was against such a match, while Wolfgang Wilhelm himself was hoping to make a marriage with the English princess Elizabeth Stuart or a Bavarian princess.

-Negotiations for a marriage between Anna Sophia and Wolfgang Wilhelm of Pfalz-Neuburg were begun, as a marriage between the two could have sorted out the disputes over the Jülich-Cleves succession.
-At that time it was under the joint rule of both Wolfgang Wilhelm and Johann Sigismund as a result of the Treaty of Dortmund.
+It was not until 1612/13 that serious marriage negotiations between Johann Sigismund and Wolfgang Wilhelm for Anna Sophias hand in marriage were begun.
+At that time Julich-Cleve was under the joint rule of both Wolfgang Wilhelm and Johann Sigismund as a result of the Treaty of Dortmund.
+This joint rule was in theory only meant to last until the dispute was settled.

-Wolfgang Wilhelm demanded an end to the joint rule and that the lands would be given as Anna Sophia's dowry and thereafter ruled solely by Wolfgang Wilhelm.
-As this demand seemed somewhat immodest, a heated exchange of words arose between Wolfgang Wilhelm and Johann Sigismund, as a result of which Wolfgang Wilhelm left "after suffering a serious insult, threatening revenge with no uncertain terms."
-Wolfgang Wilhelm instead converted to Catholicism, married Magdelene of Bavaria, and allied himself with the Habsburgs.
-This led to the War of the Jülich Succession.
+Troubles began, when Wolfgang Wilhelm demanded an end to the joint rule and that the lands would be given as Anna Sophia's dowry and thereafter ruled solely by Wolfgang Wilhelm.As this demand seemed somewhat immodest to Johann Sigismund, a heated exchange of words arose between Wolfgang Wilhelm and Johann Sigismund, as a result of which Wolfgang Wilhelm left "after suffering a serious insult, threatening revenge with no uncertain terms.".

+The engagement with Anna Sophia suddenly broken off, Wolfgang Wilhelm instead married Magdelene of Bavaria, converted to Catholicism, and allied himself with the Habsburgs.

+In 1613, Johann Sigismund converted to Calvinism while his wife and daughters remained staunchly Lutheran.